 COMMUNITY in action at Hackergal:

-• We strengthen our impact by partnering with community organizations, particularly those working with Black, marginalized and Indigenous girls across Canada
+- We strengthen our impact by partnering with community organizations, particularly those working with Black and Indigenous girls and gender-diverse learners across Canada

 Board of Directors